 Miscellaneous community assistance

-From time-to-time we will have the opportunity to support our house of faith (HOF), provider partners (PP), agencies etc with various activities, events, or ongoing operations.
+From time-to-time we have the opportunity to support our many network partners with various activities, events, or ongoing operations.
 This may include such events as the Point-in-Time count, serving at shelters, food pantries etc., in support of the collaborative effort throughout the tri-county area to address homelessness.

-A heart to serve the marginalized in our community, specifically those families and individuals experiencing homelessness.
+A heart to serve the marginalized in our community, specifically those families and individuals experiencing or at risk of homelessness.
 Personal attributes: empathetic, understanding, kind, patient, personable, supportive, dependable, open-minded, flexible.

 If you would like to get involved, fill out the form below and one of our staff members will contact you.